Vegas Odds March Madness 2020

 Cinderella stories, colossal upsets, buzzer-beaters … expect the unexpected.

 That’s why it’s called March Madness — the annual single-elimination men’s college basketball tournament where 68 teams battle for the national title.
 Lose once and you’re done.
-There’s no second chances.
+There are no second chances.

 There are four games before the main event starts to decide which of these eight teams will grab the final spots into the championship tournament, which is sectioned off into 16 teams in four different regions.

-The remaining 32 teams will tip off on Saturday and Sunday to decide which schools will return the following week in the Sweet Sixteen.
-Those games are played on the Thursday and Friday of the second week, with winning teams advancing to the Elite Eight.
+The remaining 32 teams will tip-off on Saturday and Sunday to decide which schools will return the following week in the Sweet Sixteen.
+Those games are played on Thursday and Friday of the second week, with winning teams advancing to the Elite Eight.